Technical Evaluation

 - ▢ What does the platform require from your team to operate day-to-day?

-- ▢ Is there version control and rollback for agent configurations?
+- ▢ Is there version control and rollback for workflow definitions?

-- ▢ What observability is built in?
-Per-agent cost tracking?
-Distributed tracing?
+- ▢ What is the cost model?
+Per-agent cost tracking and attribution?

 FAQ